Professor and Chair of Classics

 Old Main, 318

-Professor Beth Severy-Hoven is a Roman historian who specializes in the study of women, gender and sexuality in the ancient world.
-Her first book, Augustus and the Family at the Birth of the Roman Empire (2003), explores how the development of an imperial family affected the political institutions of the empire.
-She has taught in Rome at the Intercollegiate Center, and at Mac teaches the courses Women, Gender & Sexuality in Ancient Greece and Rome, Greek Myths, and the senior seminar, as well as Greek and Latin courses and January programs in Rome and Egypt.
-When not teaching or traveling, she enjoys chasing her kids around a playground or reading science fiction, and she was the winner of the 2010 “snickerdoodle-off” at the annual Classics Cookie Party.
+Professor Beth Severy-Hoven is a Roman historian who specializes in the study of gender, sexuality and slavery in the ancient world.
+Her first book, Augustus and the Family at the Birth of the Roman Empire (2003), explores how the development of an imperial family shaped the political institutions of the empire.
+Her Latin textbook The Satyrica of Petronius: An Intermediate Reader with Commentary and Guided Review, won the 2015 Pedagogy Book Prize from the Classical Association of the Middle West and South.
+She has taught in Rome at the Intercollegiate Center, and at Mac teaches the courses Women, Gender & Sexuality in Ancient Greece and Rome, Roman World, and the Senior Seminar, as well as Greek and Latin courses and January programs in Rome and Egypt.
+Professor Severy-Hoven was awarded the Jack and Marty Rossman Award for Excellence in Teaching in 2016.

 MSt: Oxford University, 1991